-Indra's 2020-2023 Sustainability Master Plan takes a more holistic approach to the company's environmental management and therefore addresses other objectives and metrics related to environmental performance.
+Indra's 2024-2026 ESG Plan takes a more holistic approach to the company's environmental management and therefore addresses other objectives and metrics related to environmental performance.
 This approach allows a more accurately assess and manage the risks and opportunities related to Climate Change.
 To this end, Indra monitors other environmental metrics as energy efficiency and purchasing green energy, circular economy and use of materials waste management, water consumption.
-The performance results of these indicators can be found in the Sustainability Report 2022.
+The performance results of these indicators can be found in the Sustainability Report 2023.

 As a technological company, Indra is well positioned to harness the opportunities that the Climate Change challenge poses.
 With the aim of monitoring its position, the company carried out an analysis of the opportunities that Climate Change offers for the company and see how well aligned Indra's product offering is with the EU's Climate Taxonomy.
-Main results of the analysis can be seen below, this information is detailed in the Sustainability Report 2022.
+This information is detailed in the Sustainability Report 2023.